 New Zealand Destination Guide

 With its snow-capped mountains, sparkling blue oceans and bustling modern cities, New Zealand entices visitors with some of the most diverse landscapes in the Southern Hemisphere.
-New Zealand holidays are often an exercise in embracing the outdoors as the country possesses some of the most spectacular scenery and best skiing of anywhere in the world.
-Grab a New Zealand Travel Guide and get the ball rolling on an unforgettable travel experience.
+New Zealand holidays are often an exercise in embracing the outdoors as the country possesses some of the most spectacular scenery and best skiing in the world.

 Wellington is New Zealand's capital and a shopper's paradise.
-Whether it's the retro opportunity shops and clothing boutiques along Cuba Street or the mecca of commercial labels that is the Lambton Quay stretch, there's clothing for every budget and something to suit every taste and fashion sensibility.
+Whether it's the retro op-shops and boutiques along Cuba Street or the mecca of commercial labels that is the Lambton Quay stretch, there's style fit for every budget and fashion sensibility.

 Queenstown is renowned as one of the world's adventure capitals.
 Be it winter or summer, fun abounds for young singles and families alike in this exciting South Island town.
-Snow bunnies can hit the slopes for skiing and snowboarding, or otherwise experience the adrenaline rush of one of the world's first and most famous bungy leaps at the 47-metre high Kawarau Bridge bungy jump.
+Snow bunnies can hit the slopes for skiing and snowboarding, or experience the adrenaline rush at one of the world's first and bungy leaps: the 47-metre high Kawarau Bridge jump.

 With a bustling multicultural population, New Zealand's cuisine is as varied as it is delicious, ranging from the finest degustation menus to delicious Asian cuisine and fresh-from-the-harbour seafood.
-Or why not try New Zealand's favourite – fish and chips?
-Book your flights to New Zealand today to get your exciting adventure-based holiday underway.
+Book your flights to New Zealand today to get your unforgettable South Pacific holiday underway!